zzalscv2/FFEA/doc/4-Tutorial/3-surftocgsurf.md

 As an aside, applications of the coarsen program from GTS to a number of test structures has shown that the volume of the object is conserved by default, which should conserve the elastic strain energy of the object throughout an FFEA simulation i.e. a simulation of an object coarsened to 5A should give approximately the same results as one coarsened to 10A with the same distribution of material parameters.
 This statement represents a big question in the field of multi-scale modelling and whether it is true in general is under constant research in both our group and others!

-A superficial look hints that the 5 angstrom structure may be the best one for the job as it retains all relevent structural detail and hasn't started to become distorted due to the linearisation of it's curvature.
+A superficial look hints that a 5 angstrom structure may be the best one for the job as it retains all relevent structural detail and hasn't started to become distorted due to the linearisation of it's curvature.
 However, in general we want to <b> coarsen to the level of the smallest component we are interested in </b>.
-In the case of GroEL, this may be the central struts, which are still ok in the 8 angstrom structure.
-So, for computational efficiency, let's go for the 8 angstrom structure!
+In the case of GroEL, this may be the central struts, which are still ok in the 10 angstrom structure.
+So, for computational efficiency, let's go for the 10 angstrom structure!